jvillenap/CMS-Secured-by-Blockchain/README.md

 </p>

 As you can see in the picture, we are using two different persistence solutions, it is:
-1. First of all Oracle Blockchain, it is the core piece of the solution, here is where the metadata of the documents are stored, like its name, kind of file, URL to be able to locate the document, or a hash generated based on the binary content of the document.
+1. First of all [Oracle Blockchain Cloud Service](https://www.oracle.com/es/blockchain/ "Oracle Blockchain Cloud Service"), it is the core piece of the solution, here is where the metadata of the documents are stored, like its name, kind of file, URL to be able to locate the document, or a hash generated based on the binary content of the document.

 2. We are also using OCI Object Storage, where documents itself, are stored.
 	This is probably the best choice for those who needs the cheapest and most reliable storage solution.